When Montreal-based anti-spam software developer Vircom released a controversial white paper, their website started getting hits.

 “Our white papers have given us a very solid relationship with journalists who see us as experts on certain topics,” says Bourdeau.

-Journalists have come to appreciate their efforts and believe their results.
+Journalists have come to appreciate the effort and believe in their results.

 White paper tip #13: Don’t just copy others

 Most software companies are desperate to differentiate themselves from the crowd.
-So why do they all publish Me-Too white papers like everyone else?
+So why do they publish Me-Too white papers?